Generic Name: oxaprozin (Oral route)

 This medicine is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies performed to date have not demonstrated pediatrics-specific problems that would limit the usefulness of oxaprozin in children 6 to 16 years of age.
-Safety and efficacy have not been established in children below 6 years of age .
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of oxaprozin in children 6 to 16 years of age.
+Safety and efficacy have not been established in children younger than 6 years of age.

-Appropriate studies performed to date have not demonstrated geriatrics-specific problems that would limit the usefulness of oxaprozin in the elderly.
-However, elderly patients may be more sensitive to the effects of oxaprozin than younger adults, and are more likely to have age-related kidney problems, which may require adjustment of dosage in patients receiving oxaprozin .
+Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of oxaprozin in the elderly.
+However, elderly patients may be more sensitive to the effects of oxaprozin than younger adults, and are more likely to have age-related heart, stomach, or kidney problems, which may require an adjustment in the dose of patients receiving oxaprozin.

 |All Trimesters||C||Animal studies have shown an adverse effect and there are no adequate studies in pregnant women OR no animal studies have been conducted and there are no adequate studies in pregnant women.|

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.